devdogfish/etpzp-sms/README.md

 - SCHEDULED MESSAGES: - For scheduled messages, it would be better to do polling WHEN THE USER LOGS IN because when our server is not running we might loose callbacks
   - Create a separate thread to get the delivery status while loading everything else

-## Bugs

-- On `/new-message`, some times the default values don't get filled correctly.

 ## If there is extra time (after deployment in school)